DannnyzZ/OSFortify/README.md

 | PowerShell | Protocol: N/A. Function: Powerful command-line shell and scripting language.
 Use: System administration, automation, scripting.
 Security: High privileges; monitor usage and restrict access to trusted users. |

 </details>

+*Ports*
+OSFortify encompasses an extensive list of important ports, such as SSH (Port 22), HTTPS (Port 443), RDP (Port 3389), and many more.
+These ports serve as critical communication channels, and their proper management through OSFortify enhances cybersecurity by preventing unauthorized access, securing data transfers, and protecting against potential exploits.

 <details closed><summary>Ports</summary>